1TrueNova1/RPCpp/README.md

  - Registering functions, types (classes) and their methods on server
  - Remote calls to functions
  - Creation of remote objects
  - Remote calls to methods of specific remote objects

+RPCpp requires modern compiler supporting features of C++20.